 My physical wound was painful, but I never sought treatment for fear of having to disclose what happened.
 My attacker was eventually assigned to be my team leader, then squad leader.
 He psychologically abused and bullied me for my remaining time at Fort Bragg.
 I lived in constant fear of being exposed.
 I still have frequent flashbacks and require a PTSD Service Dog.

-Don’t be silent like I was.
+Don’t be silent as I was.
 It will ruin your life.
 Get help, do not be ashamed, and know that it is NEVER your fault.

 I am one of the lucky ones.
-I left for Basic Training to Lackland AFB in November a couple years back.
-I was older, 23 when I went, so already I felt I had the leg up.
+I left for Basic Training at Lackland AFB in November a couple years back.
+I was older, 23 when I went, so already felt I had the leg up.
 I still try to put it behind me, act like it didn’t happen, so I can move on.
 No one Knows.
 I had the fortunate pleasure of having three training instructors.
-One day when I went into the dorm with just my wing man and I, while everyone else was in the chow hall, one of them was in there.
+One day when I went into the dorm with just my wingman and me, while everyone else was in the chow hall, one of them was in there.
 Already nervous, he started yelling of course.
 Made my wing man stand in the first bay, While I was in the bathroom.
 You all know how long the bays are.
-My wing man was of course at the far end, so he couldn’t hear me cry, at least that I know of.
-The T.I. came in, I was at the sink, filling my canteen.
+My wing man was of course at the far end so he couldn’t hear me cry, at least that I know of.
+The T.I.
+Came in, I was at the sink, filling my canteen.
 He smiled.
 Asked If I was ok.
-Yes sir.
-He put his hand on my neck. rubbed it. what are you doing?
+Yes, sir.
+He put his hand on my neck.
+Rubbed it.
+What are you doing?
 It’s ok.
-There he goes hand down my pants. get off me. he yanked them down. crying already. water everywhere. something slimy. he prepared he brought lubrication. it was with him. it hurt badly. this is what you signed up for trainee sa*****.it was quick thank god. god can be merciful I guess.
+There he goes hand down my pants.
+Get off me.
+He yanked them down.
+Crying already.
+Water everywhere.
+Something slimy.
+He prepared he brought lubrication.
+It was with him.
+It hurt badly.
+This is what you signed up for trainee sa*****.it was quick thank God.
+God can be merciful I guess.
 He left.
 I sat there washed up and left in a daze.
-M wing man saw nothing, and heard nothing I guess.
-I got lucky. real lucky.
+M-wing man saw nothing and heard nothing I suppose.
+I got lucky.
+Real lucky.
 Went to the hospital the next day with a few excuses of not feeling well.
 Discharged out of B.A.S right there.
-I was stuck in med hold for a couple weeks, but I never had to see him again.
-Who’s going to believe that a male T.I. raped a male anyway.
+I was stuck on med hold for a couple weeks, but I never had to see him again.
+Who’s going to believe that a male T.I?
+Raped a male anyway.
 I have never told anyone until now.
-YOU. this website.
-I feel a little bit of weight has been lifted off. thank you.
+YOU.
+This website.
+I feel a little bit of weight has been lifted off.
+Thank you.